ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats/README.md

 This repository contains all the raw data and code used in the paper titled:

-"Physiological and growth responses of tropical dry forest tree seedlings to water and nutrient additions".
+"Physiological and growth responses of tropical dry forest tree seedlings to water and nutrient additions: comparisons between nitrogen fixers and non-fixers".

 You can report any issue with the repository to erickcamo19@gmail.com